 I used to play for as long as possible, but now I try and use good sense and stop before I overdo it and risk injury.

-When I am doing an activity on concrete such as pickle-ball or taking an extra-long hike, I take a couple of Ibuprofen prior to the activity (read about the medicine I use after knee replacement).
+When I am doing an activity on concrete such as pickleball or taking an extra-long hike, I take a couple of Ibuprofen prior to the activity (read about the medicine I use after knee replacement).
 It helps with swelling and minor aches.

 My knee can still get stiff after prolonged sitting and I’ve heard many of my readers saying the same thing!
-Although it may seem like a wise decision to rest went the knee feels stiff, I believe it’s time to move more and stretch – and this has helped my knee stay loose and strong.
+Although it may seem like a wise decision to rest when the knee feels stiff, I believe it’s time to move more and stretch – and this has helped my knee stay loose and strong.

 When the situation allows, I try to get up after 30 minutes of sitting to stretch and bend my knee.

 My knee no longer swells and I have not iced it for months.
 I still hand massage the knee and I think it helps!

 My Scar and My Knee’s Appearance